cdukes/general-contract/Contract.md

 I am happy to design your site responsively, so that it will dynamically restyle to better fit different device sizes.
 However, I don't code responsive design by default, so please let me know if you want this feature as early as possible, since it will likely change my development approach and cost estimate.

-For Microsoft Internet Explorer 8, I guarantee layout compatibility, meaning that site elements will appear where they should be on the page, but they probably will not look as good as on modern browsers.
-(For example, IE8 doesn't render shadows, gradients, or rounded corners.)
+For Microsoft Internet Explorer 8, I guarantee core content compatibility, meaning that the webpage's main body content will render and be readable.
+Sites viewed in IE8 will not look as good as on newer browsers, since it doesn't support *many* modern features - for example, vector graphics, flexible layouts, shadows, gradients, and rounded corners.

 I do not test on Microsoft Internet Explorer 6 or 7, or previous versions of Apple's Safari, Mozilla Firefox, or Google Chrome.
 If you need me to consider these older browsers, I will charge you at my standard hourly rate.